-Registration for the summer is now open for continuing students.
+Registration for the summer is now open and fall starts on March 30th for continuing students.
 Please see the summer registration page.

 GMS will have 3 new courses for the upcoming year including

 (i) GMS MS 585 Infectious Diseases: Agents, Epidemiology, and Clinical Manifestations which explores principles of infection, host factors, epidemiology, treatment, prevention, and clinical approach to infection of different organs and systems, Spring 2014

 (ii) GMS MS 710 Transdisciplinary Training Program in Addiction Science an introductory course that covers the broad field of addiction with a focus on drug dependence.
 In one segment of the course, students will learn about the spectrum of drug dependence disorders and modalities for diagnosis, Fall 2013

 (iii) GMS OH 770 Evidence Based Dentistry that covers topics from basic study design, research methodology and statistical analysis to dental ethics and critiques of evidence based research articles, Fall 2013.

 Stop by our table in the main lobby to learn about sarcoma research and the Sonia Sethi Foundation.